Lib Dems fear Hammersmith Bridge 'funding row' could delay repair

 The Lib Dems say the delay is the result is a longstanding disagreement between the local authority, which owns the bridge, and TfL, which is expected to pay for the bulk of the multi-million pound repair.

+A spokesman said: “There is absolutely no dispute between Hammersmith & Fulham Council and TfL over funding refurbishment works for Hammersmith Bridge.

+“We maintain we expect work to begin in late 2018 and should be completed within 12 months.”

-TfL says it is working closely with the council and expects work to start in 2018.
+TfL added it is working closely with the council and also expects work to commence this year.

 The 130-year-old bridge operates with strict weight and speed restrictions and has often closed to allow for repair work.